The ability for women to choose how many children they want, and when they want to have them - if at all - is a human right.

 FIGO President, Professor CN Purundare comments:

-Reduction in maternal mortality can be achieved through family planning; enabling the spacing and prevention of unwanted pregnancies.
+“Contraception Saves Lives: reduction in maternal mortality can be achieved through family planning; enabling the spacing and prevention of unwanted pregnancies.
 It is a human right.”

 According to FP2020, securing the rights of a further 120 million women and girls to access family planning services by 2020 will see fewer unintended pregnancies, fewer women and girls dying in pregnancy and childbirth - including from unsafe abortions - and fewer infant deaths.

-On this World Population Day, FIGO joins the global call for governments to fulfil their commitments to ensure universal access to sexual and reproductive health care and reproductive rights, including family planning services and information.
+FIGO joins the global call for governments to fulfil their commitments to ensure universal access to sexual and reproductive health care and reproductive rights, including family planning services and information.